Science and religion: harmony or contradiction ?

 , sects , denominations - tree

-paths are real !"
-Declared the well-known Indian guru
+paths are justified !" declared the well-known Indian

 However, we know that in the case of a tree, in addition to healthy, vital, fruiting branches, some branches are dry, diseased or infested with pests; such branches not only do not bear fruit, but can jeopardize the successful growth of the whole tree.
 These dry or infested branches are similar to some churches and sects, in which dogmatism, insincerity, fundamentalism and the abuse of religious sentiment for the material and power goals of individuals or groups (to the detriment of other people) prevailed ...